tkc004/RadHydropy/README.md

 ```

 For fixed-density thermo-chemistry tests such as the static Stromgren sphere,
-`Rsim.EvolveStaticThermochemistry(...)` evolves the source terms without a
+`Rsim.EvolveStaticThermochemistry(...)` evolves the thermo-chemistry and
-hydrodynamic update.
+radiative-transfer source terms without a hydrodynamic update.

 ## Initial-Condition File Format